wukaixingxp/HackRice-8/LunaticJumpSoloOnly/README.md

 - [ ] Score will be visible while on play .

 ## Wireframes
-Doodle Jump will be a single-window game.
+Lunatic Jump will be a single-window game.
 The user will be able to move up ,left and right with the keyboard's arrows.

 ![Design Documentation](https://raw.githubusercontent.com/Meenakshi-Anand/DoodleJump/master/wireframe/Doodle_jump_wireframe..jpg)